karin-b/mfp-pe-userscript/README.md

 Visit http://burnfatnotsugar.com/ProteinEnergy.html for more info.

 ## Fat loss:
-Eat a P:E ratio of above 1.2 for fat loss.
+Eat foods with a P:E ratio above 1.2.

 ## Maintenance
-Eat a P:E ratio between 0.4 and 1.2
+Eat foods with a P:E ratio between 0.4 and 1.2.